zhangweilst/c/README.md

 If you find a bug, welcome to submit a pull request

-If you have a fine version of code, welcome to submit a pull request
+If you have a fine version of code (you sure do :)), welcome to submit a pull request

 If you find the code cannot compile or run on your platfrom, welcome to submit a pull request